Operation Steinbock: 20/21 February

 An 85 Squadron Mosquito destroyed a Ju 88S-1, Z6+HH from 1./KG 66 but was caught in the explosion which burnt off the fabric covering.

 On 20/21 February the sixth Steinbock attack began.
-Big Week by the RAF and USAAF had begun the day before, with a RAF Bomber Command attack on Leipzig the night before, followed by an 8th Air Force thousand-bomber daylight raid on 20 February.
+Big Week by the RAF and USAAF had begun the day before, with an RAF Bomber Command attack on Leipzig the night before, followed by an 8th Air Force thousand-bomber daylight raid on 20 February.
 Twelve German bomber groups with 165 aircraft participated in the raid Included in the armada were 15 Fw 190s from SKG 10.
 I./KG 100 operated from the Rheine and II./KG 54 from Varrelbusch.
 I./KG 54 and II./KG 2 began the operation from Münster and Handorf, although Juvincourt, Coulommiers and Soesterberg were used by these formations during Steinbock.

 II./KG 54, I./KG 100, I./KG 54, I. and II./KG 2 rendezvoused over the Dutch coast at the Funkfeuer at Noordwijk.
 The force numbered from 90 to 100 bombers.
 Landfall was made on the Essex coast near the Thames Estuary.
 The crews had no pathfinders and relied on dead reckoning.
 The crews were briefed to fly from the north then bank left and carry out a bomb-run from west to east across the city, according to crews captured on the night.
 Examination of crashed German aircraft showed that four Knickebein and two Sonne units were available for guidance.
 I./KG 100 and KG 54 were in the vanguard of the assault; KG 2 presumably followed up the attack or to participate in one mass bombing run.
 KG 100 operated between 10 and 13 He 177s.
 The bombers were believed to have carried four SC1000 Hermanns but apart from several SC500s loaded on to II./KG 54 Ju 88s the other bombers released AB1000 and or AB500 incendiary canisters including phosphorus types.
 The attack was carried out between 13,000 and 16,000 ft.
 The German crews abandoned the target-marking methods of Leuchtpfad and Ablauflinie in favour of a simple pattern laid over the target zone.
 The colour of the flare denoted the area of the target zone.
 The abandonment of more precise target-identification suggested a German appreciation of the more practical tactic of area bombing.
 Another change in procedure was the incorrect positioning of any flare patterns.
 They were to be ignored and following crews were ordered to drop a greater concentration of flares over correctly aligned areas.
 With this principle applied in sequence, it was hoped crews would not be distracted by faulty target-marking.